tfry-git/almost.serious.synth/README.md

   - When connecting the audio out to an amplifier (in particular a Class D amplifier), you will want to add a simple low pass filter to strip out the PWM carrier.
 - MIDI playback / recording
   - The Snyth will play back MIDI formats 0, 1, and 2 from SD card (so far all tracks in a same voice, however)
+  - When playing back format 1, you are likely to get a lot of clicks.
+This _likely_ due to the fact that we are frequently skipping between tracks (= positions in the file).
+    _Possibly_ this could be enhanced by keeping smallish read buffers per track.
+Alernatively, of course, the whole file could be converted to sequential / format 0 before playback.
   - The recorded MIDI is a valid format 0 file - playing it elsewhere is not tested, though
   - NoteOn and NoteOff are the only events handled, so far, but most events are recorded.